New Service:

 • Financial

-• Free alternatives
+• Free online alternatives

 • Office Suites

-• Photo Management
+• Photo Viewing & Editing

 First lesson: a font is a set of characters that has the same typeface, style (italic, bold, etc.) and size.
 The font you're currently looking at is called Arial.